EvanDaley/unity-webgpu-template/README.md

 1. Create a repo from this template
 2. Open the project in Unity 6
 3. File -> Build and Run.
 Build to the "Build" folder
-4. At this point, Unity creates an index.html file under the Builds folder but it sucks, and you don't want to use it.
-Delete that shit.
+4. At this point, Unity generates an index.html file but it kind of sucks.
+I recommend grabbing the index.html and styles.css from: (TODO)
-5. Use the index.html file provided in this repo, at the root of the directory.
-6. After the build completes Unity will have opened your game in Chrome.
-Close that tab.
+6. After the build completes your game will open in Chrome.
-7. Instead, you want to hit "Go Live" in the bottom right hand corner of VS Code.
-This will server the site using the correct root HTML file, and it'll still work even if Unity isn't running.

 ## Let the World See Your Game